 Test library with function discovery in C.

-.Create a test file, for example, test.c
+test_.Create a test file, for example, test.c.
+In the test

-and create a test function.
+file, include testprefix.h and create a test function.
 The

 name of the test function must start with the prefix you want to use.